 Mike Cohen specializes in brand management and protection.

-Annyika (Nyika) Corbett works collaboratively with clients to find the most efficient ways to solve their employment issues.
+Annyika (Nyika) Corbett works collaboratively with clients to find the most efficient ways to resolve their business and employment disputes.

 Larry Costich is a real estate transactional attorney with a strong background in land use and natural resource law.